 When Chiang Kai-shek had to flee mainland China, he managed to bring many of the country’s historic treasures to Taipei with him.
 Our next-to-last stop was at the National Palace Museum to see many of these paintings, calligraphy, ceramics and bronzes.

-This single museum is said to house 10 percent of the important cultural artifacts from 7,000 years of Chinese civilization.
-That’s pretty remarkable!
-Our visit began with a guided tour of its most famous treasures, including the jadeite cabbage, the meat-shaped stone (created from banded jasper) and the Mao Gong Ding cauldron.
+This single museum is said to house 10 percent of all the cultural artifacts from 7,000 years of Chinese civilization!
+That’s pretty remarkable, wouldn’t you say?
+We began with its most famous treasures, including the jadeite cabbage, the meat-shaped stone (created from banded jasper) and the Mao Gong Ding cauldron.

 8. Shilin Night Market

-Our tour ended at Shilin Night Market, the largest night market in Taipei.
+Our day in Taipei ended at Shilin Night Market, the largest night market in Taipei.
 Believe me, there are more delicious food and shopping options here than you can possibly imagine!
 And some you wouldn’t even dream of.

 Shilin Market was the drop-off point, so everyone could stay as long as they wished before making their own way back to their hotel or next sightseeing destination.
 (The Jintian metro station is nearby.)
 However, we had all toured Shilin Night Market the night before, so they kindly offered to drive us back to our airport hotel.